swcarpentry/python-novice-inflammation/pages/07-errors.md

 Variable name errors come with some of the most informative error messages, which are usually of the form "name 'the_variable_name' is not defined".

 *Why* does this error message occur?
 That's harder question to answer, because it depends on what your code is supposed to do.
 However, there are a few very common reasons why you might have an undefined variable.
-The first is that you meant to use a [string](../../gloss.html#string), but forgot to put quotes around it:
+The first is that you meant to use a **string**, but forgot to put quotes around it:

 <pre class="in"><code>print hello</code></pre>